 In this exciting new co-commission from Hyphenated Projects and ACMI, artist Olivia Koh examines her paternal family’s farming practices in rural Southern Malaysia.

-Minyak Sawit Keluarga (Palm Oil Family) by artist Olivia Koh, examines her paternal family’s history of farming practices in rural Southern Malaysia.
-Footage of domestic-scale palm oil plantations in Bagan (Johor State) is interspersed with visual and auditory recordings of funerary Taoist rituals, documents and interviews that consider the palm oil industry and relevant history of migration in the local area.
+Minyak Sawit Keluarga (Palm Oil Family) by artist Olivia Koh, examines her paternal family’s history of farming practices in rural Southern Malaysia (Peninsula).
+Footage of domestic-scale palm oil plantations in Johor is interspersed with visual and auditory recordings of funerary Daoist rituals, documents and interviews that consider the palm oil industry and relevant history of migration in the local area.

 ACMI + Hyphenated Projects Digital Commission is a new opportunity for a moving image artist of Asia-Pacific heritage to develop a digital work for ACMI Gallery 5.
 Through this joint initiative, the selected artist receives an artist residency and mentorship with Hyphenated Projects, as well as a part time residency at ACMI X. This unique opportunity recognises the sustainability of digital practice and offers time and space for artists working in digital forms.

 Work commissioned through Gallery 5 will enter the ACMI collection.

 Olivia Koh is an artist and curator working in moving image production in Narrm/Melbourne.
 Drawing on a personal family history of land ownership, migration and extractive agriculture, her work examines the complexities and real challenges of navigating a diasporic identity and history.
 She holds a Master’s Degree in Fine Art Research at RMIT University (2022).